Approximation Algorithms for Clustering with Dynamic Points: Introduction

-The dynamic formulations of our problems are closely related to the facility location problem with evolving metrics, proposed by Eisenstat \etal\cite{eisenstat2014facility}.
-In this problem, there are also $T$ time steps, while the facilities and clients are fixed, and the underlying metric is changing.
+The dynamic formulations of our problems are closely related to the facility location problem with evolving metrics, proposed by Eisenstat~\etal\cite{eisenstat2014facility}.
+In this problem, there are also $T$ time steps.
+While the facilities and clients are fixed, the underlying metric is changing.
 The total cost is the sum of facility-opening cost, client-serving cost and additional switching costs for each client.
 The switching cost is paid whenever a client switches facility between adjacent time steps.
 In comparison, our problem \dks considers the cost of moving facilities instead of opening costs, and allows the number of clients to change over time.
-Eisenstat \etal\cite{eisenstat2014facility} consider the problem when the open facility set $A$ is fixed, and give a $O(\log(nT))$-approximation, where $n$ is the number of clients.
+Eisenstat~\etal\cite{eisenstat2014facility} consider the problem when the open facility set $A$ is fixed, and give a $O(\log(nT))$-approximation, where $n$ is the number of clients.
 They also show a hardness result on $o(\log T)$-approximations.
-An \etal\cite{an2017dynamic} consider the case when the open facilities are allowed to evolve as well, and give a 14-approximation.
+An~\etal\cite{an2017dynamic} consider the case when the open facilities are allowed to evolve as well, and give a 14-approximation.

-Our problem is also related to stochastic $k$-server~\cite{dehghani2017stochastic} and the page migration problem~\cite{black1989competitive,westbrook1994randomized}.
-Dehghani \etal\cite{dehghani2017stochastic} first study the {\em stochastic $k$-server} problem.
-In this problem, we also have $T$ time steps, and the distributions $\{P_t\}_{t\in[T]}$ are given {\em in advance}.
-The $t$-th client is drawn from $P_t$, and we can use $k$ movable servers.
-One variant they consider is that, after a client shows up, its closest server goes to the client's location and comes back, and the optimization objective is the total distance travelled by all servers.
-They provide an $O(\log n)$-approximation for general metrics, where $n$ is the size of the distribution support.
-In expectation, their objective is the same as in \dom, if we consider non-ordered weighted clients and total weights sum up to 1 for each time slot.
-However, we note that our result does not imply a constant approximation for their problem.
-The difficulty is that if one maps the stochastic $k$-server problem to our problem, the corresponding weight coefficient $\gamma$ is not necessarily a constant and our approximation ratio is proportional to $\gamma$.
-Obtaining a constant factor approximation algorithm for stochastic $k$-server is still an interesting open problem.
+Our problems are also related to stochastic $k$-server \cite{dehghani2017stochastic} and the page migration problem \cite{black1989competitive,westbrook1994randomized}.
+As mentioned before, the expected objective of stochastic $k$-server is the same as in \dom, if we consider non-ordered and weighted clients and all weights sum up to 1 for each time slot.
+Dehghani~\etal\cite{dehghani2017stochastic} provide an $O(\log n)$-approximation for stochastic $k$-server in general metrics, where $n$ is the size of the distribution support.
+Our result in Theorem~\ref{thm:sample:dom} does not imply a constant approximation for stochastic $k$-server.
+The difficulty is that if one maps the stochastic $k$-server problem to ours, the corresponding weight coefficient $\gamma$ is not necessarily a constant and our approximation factor is linear in $\gamma$.
+Obtaining a constant-factor approximation algorithm for stochastic $k$-server is still an interesting open problem.